 How to Use Folic Acid for Hair Growth

 If you are experiencing premature graying, Gaunitz suggests you may want to consider adding a supplement to your routine.
 Consuming folate through all channels is also important.
 Skipping out on nutrient dense foods that are naturally rich in folate and replacing them with fortified foods may not give you the results you're looking for.
 "The best way to get folic acid would be to consume foods rich in B9, like broccoli, dark green leafy vegetables, legumes, and eggs," Gaunitz says.
 Here are a few ways to ensure you're meeting your daily recommended levels of folate:

-- Take a daily vitamin: Folic acid is usually found in the form of water-soluble multi-vitamins.
-Your daily dose of folate can be found in B Complex vitamins, Prenatal vitamins, and other Multi-vitamins.
+- Take a daily vitamin: "When taking internally, it is known to help with hair growth," says King.
+"There is not data on topical application."
+Supplemental folic acid is usually found in the form of water-soluble multi-vitamins.
+Your daily dose of folate can be found in B complex vitamins, prenatal vitamins, and other multi-vitamins.

 - Eat Foods Rich With Folic Acid: "Folic acid can be found at high levels in green leafy vegetables like spinach as well as beans, peas, and broccoli," says Zeichner.

 Is there such a thing as too much folic acid?

 Yes, which is why it's so important that you see a doctor before taking any vitamin or supplement.

 If I am suffering from severe hair loss, can folic acid help?

 Those suffering from severe, habitual hair loss should seek professional help from a physician, as it could be indicative of a deeper problem.